BHCA Finances for Events & Projects

 Baltimore-based mural artist, Ernest Shaw, painted the murals in the summer of 2021 with project management by Mural Masters.
 More than $32,000 was raised over 15 months through a combination of grants from the Abell Foundation, Baltimore Community Foundation, Baltimore Office of Promotion and the Arts, PNC Bank Foundation, an employer match from the Annie E. Casey Foundation, private donations, and a contribution from BHCA.
 Photos by Zhee Chatmon.

-Fundraising is underway for renovating the lot and creating a new bus shelter.
-The project website is www.parkaveunity.org.
-Donations can be made on the donations page of the BHCA website.
+Donations for the project can be made on the donations page of the BHCA website.

 Completed Projects